Kyoto: Geography

-Terrain
+Topography

 Kyoto is located in a valley, part of the Yamashiro (or Kyoto) Basin, in the eastern part of the mountainous region known as the Tamba highlands.
 The Yamashiro Basin is surrounded on three sides by mountains known as Higashiyama, Kitayama and Nishiyama (literally "east mountain", "north mountain" and "west mountain" respectively), with a maximum height of approximately 1000 m above sea level.
 This interior positioning results in hot summers and cold winters.
 There are three rivers in the basin, the Uji River to the south, the Katsura River to the west, and the Kamo River to the east.
 Kyoto City takes up 17.9% of the land in Kyoto Prefecture and has a total area of 827.9 km².

 Kyoto sits atop a large natural water table that provides the city with ample freshwater wells.
 Due to large-scale urbanization, the amount of rain draining into the table is dwindling and wells across the area are drying at an increasing rate.

 Climate

 Kyoto has a humid subtropical climate (Köppen: Cfa), featuring a marked seasonal variation in temperature and precipitation.
 Summers are hot and humid, but winters are relatively cold with occasional snowfall.
 Kyoto's rainy season begins around the middle of June and lasts until the end of July, yielding to a hot and sunny latter half of the summer.
-Kyoto, like most of the Pacific coast and central areas of Japan, is prone to typhoons during the summer and autumn.
+Kyoto is often affected by rain from typhoons during the summer and autumn.